Foreign-owned LLC

 3. The LLC had a "reportable transaction" with a foreign related party during the tax year

-The catch: the IRS defines "reportable transaction" so broadly that almost everything counts.
-Capital contributions count.
-Loans count.
-Distributions count.
-Reimbursements count.
-Even paying yourself zero counts as a reportable item if you owned the LLC at any point during the year — the existence of the ownership relationship is itself a reportable position.
+The catch is the breadth of what the IRS calls a "reportable transaction": capital contributions, loans, distributions, expense reimbursements between the LLC and the foreign owner.
+Even a year with no money actually moving qualifies as reportable if you owned the LLC at any point during the year — the existence of the ownership relationship is itself a reportable position.
 If you're a non-US person and you own a US LLC, assume you have to file.

 What you file